urthecast/ordering-cli-demo/README.md

 The script will proceed to:

 1. Create a new order
-2. Add the supplied scene ID as a line item to the order
+2. Add the supplied scene ID as a line item to the order (includes all datasets/bands)
 3. Purchase the order
-4. Poll the Delivery API until the download URL is present
+4. Poll the Delivery API until the download URL is available
 5. Download the scene to disk

 Errors will be printed to the console.